-These photos, collected by several people including Mike Parcell, Tommy Mitchell and Laura Medhurst are so redolent of another age with the preparations for war and the Victory Celebration tea party for VE Day are simply worthy of a larger audience.
-With the 75th Anniversary of VE Day in 2015 can you add any names to the few written on the back of the photos which will be added below.
-A better copy of the tea party photo has been uploaded – June 2016 – which can be further enlarged by clicking twice.
+These photos, collected by several people including Mike Parcell, Tommy Mitchell and Laura Medhurst are so redolent of another age with the preparations for war and the Victory Celebration tea party for VJ Day are simply worthy of a larger audience.
+The tea party photo from 1945 has been uploaded at high quality so that you can enlarge it to clearly see many of the faces by clicking and enlarging.

-Two new pictures of the same event showing the scouts
+Two more pictures of the same event showing the scouts with their banner.

-Names written on the back of a copy of this picture held by Tommy Mitchell:
+Names written on the back of a copy of this picture that was held by Tommy Mitchell:

-From left standing, Mr & Mrs Cadell, Edith Knight, Miss Jarrett, Mr & Mrs Chapman, Mrs Edwards (snr), Mrs Holman.
+From left standing, Mr & Mrs Kidell, Edith Knight, Miss Jarrett, Mr & Mrs Chapman, Mrs Edwards (snr), Mrs Holman.

 A Story of Evacuation to Hartfield